isomerpages/moe-tampinespri/_for-parents/2023 TPPS Homework Policy.md

 *   be able to process the information learnt
 *   be encouraged to learn outside the classroom

-resulting in overall better understanding of learning and mastery of skills.
-Long Term Benefits Students will
+resulting in overall better understanding of learning and mastery of skills.&nbsp;Long Term Benefits&nbsp;Students will

 *   practise self-discipline and time management
 *   be more inquisitive